New features in the Windows 10 April 2018 Update

-The Spring Creators update is nearly here.
-In this article, I will tell you about the new features that
+The April 2018 update for Windows 10 is nearly here.
+In this article, I will tell you about the new features that are being added.

 Windows 10 was first released in July of 2015.
 Since then there have been a number of feature updates(as Microsoft like to call them) which add new features to Windows 10.
 They are released twice a year.
 Usually in March/April and in September/October.
 It’s almost like an entirely new operating system.

-The big feature in the Spring Creators update is the Timeline.
+The big feature in the April 2018 update is the Timeline.
 The timeline is part of the Task View feature(the button beside Cortana on the taskbar) and will let you see not only the windows you have open but also what you have had open in the last 30 days, across all your devices as long as you are using the same Microsoft account.

 Parts of Windows 10 will look a little bit different.
 Microsoft has implemented ‘Fluent design’, it’s kind of like the